misiektoja/xbox_monitor/README.md

 Check other supported parameters using **-h**.

-You can of course combine all the parameters mentioned earlier together.
+You can combine all the parameters mentioned earlier.

 ## Colouring log output with GRC